threax/HtmlRapier.Bootstrap.DateTime/Readme.md

-This is a DateTime plugin for htmlrapier.
-It is based off of the [eonasdan-bootstrap-datetimepicker](https://github.com/Eonasdan/bootstrap-datetimepicker) library.
+# htmlrapier.bootstrap.datetime

-It has been modified to compile with typescript and work with bootstrap 4.
+This provides a wrapper to work with datetime objects that are localized using momentjs.